lambda-dom/trisagion/docs/readme.md

 serialize (Serializer f) = f
 ```

 What constraints should be put on `s` to serve as an adequate output type?
 By Quine's dictum "No entity without identity", which even if not true of being in general, it certainly is of mathematicals, we (implicitly) require `Eq s`, but a discussion of what else is needed will be deferred to a later chapter.
-For now, we content ourselves with noting that the paradigmatical examples of `s` we have in mind are `ByteString`, `Text` and `[Char]`.
+For now, we content ourselves with noting that the paradigmatic examples of `s` we have in mind are `ByteString`, `Text` and `[Char]`.

 Dually to serializing, _parsing_ is a function `s -> a` that given some input `xs :: s` returns a decoded value `x :: a`.
 Wrapping in newtypes,